Home

 • salt and pepper to taste

-• Place the sweet potatoes or yams in a 13 1/2" x 9" baking dish and add the olive oil and salt and pepper.
+Place the sweet potatoes or yams in a 13 1/2" x 9" baking dish and add the olive oil, salt and pepper.
 Put in the oven and cook for about 30 minutes.
 Add the red bell pepper and the whole mushrooms which have been carefully rinsed and dried.
 Add a little more oil if necessary to make sure the mushrooms and bell pepper are coated.
 Stir in with the sweet potatoes and cook for another 10 minutes.
 Serve hot from the oven.

-This roasted vegetable recipe varies only in cooking time and a few ingredients.
-It can be made so quickly and yet it is the most nutritious way you can prepare vegetables other than eating them raw.
-It's perfect for a wintry evening for just yourself and your partner, for a family meal or it can lend drama to a holiday dinner party.
+Roasting vegetables is perfect for a wintry evening for just yourself and your partner, for a family meal or it can lend drama to a holiday dinner party.
 There's something about the roasting that really brings out the different flavors of each vegetable.

 Return from Roasted Vegetable Recipe to Low Glycemic Recipes.